Eric Guy: Longwarry (EDFL)

+St Kilda (VFL)

-After retiring as a player he returned to St Kilda as an assistant to coach Allan Jeans.
-He stepped in to coach when Jeans was away on state duties in 1972 and later when jeans was ill in 1974.
-A total of six games for 3 wins.
+After retiring as a player Guy returned to St Kilda as an assistant to coach Allan Jeans.
+He stepped in to coach when Jeans was away on state duties in 1972 and later when Jeans was ill in 1974.
+Guy coached St. Kilda in six games for three wins.

 Death

 He died in Tynong, Victoria on 3 May 1991.